-"Article 13a
+'Article 13a

-- 1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article. - 2.
-The power to adopt delegated acts referred to in Article 13(5) shall be conferred on the Commission for an indeterminate period of time from ... [the date of entry into force of this Amending Directive]. - 3.
+1. The power to adopt delegated acts is conferred on the Commission subject to the conditions laid down in this Article.

+- 2. The power to adopt delegated acts referred to in Article 13(5) shall be conferred on the Commission for an indeterminate period of time from 13 June 2017. - 3.
 The delegation of power referred to in Article 13(5) may be revoked at any time by the European Parliament or by the Council.
 A decision to revoke shall put an end to the delegation of the power specified in that decision.
 It shall take effect the day following the publication of the decision in the Official Journal of the European Union or at a later date specified therein.
-It shall not affect the validity of any delegated acts already in force.

-- 4. Before adopting a delegated act, the Commission shall consult experts designated by each Member State in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making. - 5.
+It shall not affect the validity of any delegated acts already in force. - 4.
+Before adopting a delegated act, the Commission shall consult experts designated by each Member State in accordance with the principles laid down in the Interinstitutional Agreement of 13 April 2016 on Better Law-Making. - 5.
 As soon as it adopts a delegated act, the Commission shall notify it simultaneously to the European Parliament and to the Council. - 6.
-A delegated act adopted pursuant to Article 13(5) shall enter into force only if no objection has been expressed either by the European Parliament or by the Council within a period of two months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
-That period shall be extended by two months at the initiative of the European Parliament or of the Council.";

-(16) the following Article is inserted:
+A delegated act adopted pursuant to Article 13(5) shall enter into force only if no objection has been expressed either by the European Parliament or by the Council within a period of 2 months of notification of that act to the European Parliament and the Council or if, before the expiry of that period, the European Parliament and the Council have both informed the Commission that they will not object.
+That period shall be extended by 2 months at the initiative of the European Parliament or of the Council.'; - (16) the following Article is inserted:

-"Article 13b
+'Article 13b

-- The Commission shall be assisted by a committee.
-That committee shall be a committee within the meaning of Regulation (EU) No 182/2011 of the European Parliament and of the Council\. - 2.
-Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply.

-\ Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers (OJ L 55, 28.2.2011, p.
-13).";

-- in Article 15, paragraph 1, the word "Community" is replaced by the word "Union"; - (18) Article 17 is replaced by the following:
+- 1. The Commission shall be assisted by a committee.
+That committee shall be a committee within the meaning of Regulation (EU) No 182/2011 of the European Parliament and of the Council (). - 2.
+Where reference is made to this paragraph, Article 5 of Regulation (EU) No 182/2011 shall apply. - () Regulation (EU) No 182/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by Member States of the Commission's exercise of implementing powers (OJ L 55, 28.2.2011, p.
+13).'; - (17) in Article 15, paragraph 1, the word 'Community' is replaced by the word 'Union'; - (18) Article 17 is replaced by the following:

-By ....
-[39 months after the date of entry into force of this Amending Directive] and every five years thereafter, the Commission shall submit to the European Parliament and to the Council a report on the application of this Directive, including a fitness check of its provisions, accompanied, if appropriate, by legislative proposals concerning, in particular, the categories of firearms in Annex I and issues related to the implementation of the system for the European firearms pass, to marking and the impacts of new technologies such as 3D printing, the use of QR code and the use of Radio-Frequency Identification (RFID).";
+By 14 September 2020, and every 5 years thereafter, the Commission shall submit to the European Parliament and to the Council a report on the application of this Directive, including a fitness check of its provisions, accompanied, if appropriate, by legislative proposals concerning, in particular, the categories of firearms in Annex I and issues related to the implementation of the system for the European firearms pass, to marking and the impacts of new technologies such as 3D printing, the use of QR code and the use of radio-frequency identification (RFID).';